AsadKhanJBNU/quinone_transfer_learning/README.md

 - `scatter_*.png` — scatter plots of true vs predicted values

 With only 30 quinone samples and a small test set, the model can fit the training data very well while test metrics may be unstable; consider collecting more quinone data or using cross-validation for more reliable estimates.

-## License

-See the repository or project policy for license information.